Netting fruit trees

 Types of netting

-Suitable netting can be purchased from hardware stores and nurseries.
+Suitable netting can be purchased from hardware stores, nurseries or specialist netting manufacturers’.

 When netting fruit trees, ensure that the net is kept taut.
 If the netting is loose or easily loses its shape, it is more likely to act as a trap for wildlife.